 Planes, Trains & Automobiles

 Planes, Trains & Automobiles isn’t technically a Christmas movie, but it is based around one of the main characters (Steve Martin) trying everything in his power to get home to his family for Thanksgiving.
 Thanksgiving is right before Christmas, so it makes it Christmassy to me.
 I watch this movie at least 20 times throughout the year though.
-It’s a great comedy with some sad moments, but tons of hysterical and feel good moments.
+It’s a great comedy with some sad moments but many hysterical and feel-good moments.
 Another John Candy classic.